 What's On in Santiago

-Chileans celebrate and enjoy life with great gusto and they love nothing more than to share this love of life with others.
-As the heart of Chile, Santiago has something to appeal to everyone – from rich cultural experiences to wild fiestas and everything in between.
+Chileans celebrate and enjoy life with great gusto and they love nothing more than to share it with others.
+Santiago, the vibrant capital at the heart of the South American country, has something to appeal to everyone – from rich cultural experiences to wild fiestas and everything in between.
 Expats living in this bustling and cosmopolitan city will find that there is never a shortage of fun and interesting events.

 Annual events in Santiago